Go Backpacking

 Reconnecting with family, friends, and coworkers in person

-The key here is physical proximity to the people you care about, and vice versa.
-It feels great.
-Three weeks ago I went out to happy hour with my former bosses (like old times).
-They asked lots of questions and allowed me to unload as many stories as I could tell over a few drinks.
-I went up to NYC to visit my brother and friend too.
+Three weeks ago, I went out to happy hour with my former bosses (like old times).
+They asked lots of questions and let me unload as many stories as I could over a few drinks.
+I went up to NYC to visit my brother and a friend, too.

 Two weeks ago, I stopped into my old office and walked through the cubicles to see so many familiar faces.
 The reactions I received were wonderful.
 And of course, there is getting together with old friends and finding out what they've been up to while I was away.
-Generally speaking, the better the friend, the less likely they were to have followed this blog.
-I find this a bit strange, but don't hold it against them.

 Ease of communication